|

 Note 2: Good advice about the topic is difficult to come by and depends on your concrete situation: take any recommendations with a grain of salt.

-Yes, control freaks are jerks and you are simmering with anger.
-But you need to remember that society survive only if its members have a commitment to traits like kindness, patience, and forgiveness.
-That assumption is the cornestone Christian civilization as well as all other major civilizations.
+As for feeling angry as a result of bad performance review or similar situation thing about it as, first and foremost, a provocation.
+There is no need to match this jerk in intensity of anger.
+Please remember that society survive only if its members have a commitment to traits like kindness, patience, and forgiveness.
+That assumption is the cornerstone Christian civilization as well as all other major civilizations.
+We need distinguish assertive behavior and destructive behavior.

 Factors that cause workplace anger, on the other hand, can sometimes be addressed directly.
 While workplace anger sometimes can be traced back to prejudices that are at the root of deep-seated hostility, on many other occasions, work-oriented factors serve as the primary catalysts.
 Common causes of workplace anger include: